inspec/inspec-aws/docs/resources/aws_ec2_network_insights_analysis_plural.md

 # aws_ec2_network_insights_analysis_plural

-Use the `aws_ec2_network_insights_analysis_plural` InSpec audit resource to test properties of a plural AWS EC2 Internet Gateway.
+Use the `aws_ec2_network_insights_analysis_plural` InSpec audit resource to test properties of multiple AWS EC2 network insights analyses.

-The AWS::EC2::NetworkInsightsAnalysis resource specifies a network insights analysis.
+The `AWS::EC2::NetworkInsightsAnalysis` resource specifies a network insights analysis.

 ## Syntax

-Ensure that Network Insights Analysis Id exists.
+Ensure that network insights analysis ID exists.

     describe aws_ec2_network_insights_analysis_plural do
       it { should exist }
     end

 ## Parameters

+This resource does not require any parameters.

 For additional information, see the [AWS documentation on AWS EC2 Network Insights Analysis](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-networkinsightsanalysis.html).